Frequently Asked Questions - Opticians

 2. Should I use a specific web browser when completing the application via BreEZe, or can I use my mobile device?

-BreEZe usually functions best when using Internet Explorer on a desktop computer.
+BreEZe usually functions best when using a desktop computer.
 Although mobile web browsers can access the BreEZe website, results may vary and have resulted in incomplete and delayed applications.
-Therefore, Internet Explorer on a desktop computer is strongly recommended.
+Therefore, a desktop computer is strongly recommended.

 3. What address and contact information should I include on the SLD/CLD application?